lukeave/HIST446-Worksheets/README.md

 1. At the top right of this page, click **Fork**.
 This makes your own copy of the repository under your GitHub account.
 Your copy is where you'll do all your work.
 2. On your fork's page, click the green **Code** button, then **Open with GitHub Desktop**.
 3. When GitHub Desktop asks where to put the folder, choose `Desktop/HIST-446/`.
 4. GitHub Desktop will ask how you plan to use the fork.
 Choose **To contribute to the parent repository**.
-This one matters — it's what lets you receive new worksheets later in the semester.
+This is what lets you receive new worksheets later in the semester.
 5. Now open RStudio and go to **File → New Project → Existing Directory**, then select `Desktop/HIST-446/HIST446-Worksheets/`.

 Step 5 is what makes RStudio treat the folder as a project.
 Don't skip it, and from now on always open the worksheets by opening that project rather than opening the `.qmd` files directly.